KarthikBhat21/Semantic-NLP-Filtering-and-Classification-of-Virology-Epidemiology-Research-Papers/README.md

 - **Effectiveness**: The system has been evaluated based on its ability to identify relevant deep learning papers with high accuracy compared to keyword-based filtering.
 - **Output Files**:
-  - `filtered_papers.csv`: Contains papers deemed relevant to deep learning in virology/epidemiology.
+  - 'filtered_papers.csv': Contains papers deemed relevant to deep learning in virology/epidemiology.
-  - `methodType_classified_papers.csv`: Contains classified papers with a method type label.
+  - 'methodType_classified_papers.csv': Contains classified papers with a method type label.
-  - `research_papers_classification.csv`: The final dataset with relevant papers, their classification, and extracted deep learning methods.
+  - 'research_papers_classification.csv': The final dataset with relevant papers, their classification, and extracted deep learning methods.